EvyW/Explainable_Artificial_Intelligence_Tutorial/XAI_Presentation.md

 <li><strong>For every XAI approach</strong> <strong>a simple idea, an example and how to interpret, technical details, advantages and disadvantages are presented</strong>.</li>
 <li><strong>At the begining</strong> of the description of every technique a <strong>general idea</strong> is introduced in order to understand easily what is the technique about.
 Later, if you are more interested, more technical details are given, but you can skip this part if that is not useful for you.</li>
 <li>The examples are based on the predictions of <strong>boosted trees</strong></li>
-<li><strong>At the end you can find a guideline</strong> that gives you some clues to choose the techniques that might apply to your case.</li>
+<li>At the end you can find a guideline that gives you some clues to choose the techniques that might apply to your case.</li>
 </ul>
 <h1 id="motivation">Motivation</h1>
 <p>A real case: Amazon recruiting tool</p>